Meet Dr. Sydney Stevens

 Education and Training

-Dr. Stevens received her B.S. in Psychology with a Minor in Neuroscience and a certificate in Applied Behavioral Health from Texas A&M University.
-After completing her undergraduate degree, she earned her Ph.D. in Counseling Psychology and M.Ed. in Educational Psychology from Texas A&M University’s APA-Accredited Counseling Psychology program.
-While attending Texas A&M, she worked as the Graduate Assistant for the Texas A&M HelpLine, a crisis/warm telephone service that provided Texas A&M students with a confidential, non-judgmental listening ear.
-Dr. Stevens had previously served as a volunteer and then as a Program Aide for the HelpLine during her undergraduate studies.
-Through this organization, Dr. Stevens facilitated training for prospective volunteers and provided lectures on Active Listening Skills, Comprehensive Safety Assessment, and Ethics and Confidentiality.
-She matched for her pre-doctoral, APA-accredited internship at the University of Idaho and spent one year working in the university counseling center.
+While at Texas A&M, Dr. Stevens worked as the Graduate Assistant for the Texas A&M HelpLine, a crisis/warm telephone service that providing students with a confidential, non-judgmental listening ear.
+She had previously served as a volunteer and Program Aide.
+Through this work, she facilitated training for prospective volunteers and provided lectures on Active Listening Skills, Comprehensive Safety Assessment, and Ethics and Confidentiality.
+This experience gave her extensive exposure to a variety of clinical situations and strengthened her skills in both therapy and teaching.

-• American Psychological Association (APA)
+American Psychological Association (APA)

 Mental Health First Aid (MHFA)